 Colors: Poppy, Black, Polar White

 The Blendtec Classic 560 hits a nice balance between performance and price.
 The machine has the same quality motor and parts found in other Blender blenders.
 The main drawback is the lack of preset modes but honestly, it really is a convenience factor.
 There’s a conversion chart I linked to above that gives you the same basic functionality.
 So at the very least, you’ll be able to make those preset recipes you find online.

 I’d like to mention that this isn’t just a blender.
 It does the job of many other appliances such as a juicer, ice cream maker, coffee grinder, bread mixer, meat grinder, and more.
 I think it’s a machine you’ll proudly keep on your kitchen countertop and use every day.

 Now you’ll need to be the one that decides whether this model is right for you.
 Are the built-in presets absolutely required?
 No, not if you don’t mind manually pressing buttons until the recipe is done.
 The nearest alternatives would be either the Blendtec 575 or the always popular refurbished Total Blender Classic.
 Click their names to read more about those models.

 Current Blendtec 560 Blender Offers

 This model has been discontinued by Blendtec, but you can still find it on Amazon.
-Clicking the button below will route you to the product page for more info.
+Clicking the button below will route you to the product page for more info and the newest deals.
 Thanks for stopping by!